intunist/nnsvs-english-support/README.md

 The phoneme set is based on arpabet has been carefully selected to be compatible with as many English-speaking dialects as possible.

+NOTE: A pretrained model for English is not available at this time.
+Expect 8+ hours of audio to be required for a very high quality result.
-The estimated amount of audio required for a high quality dataset is 3-4 hours (without silence).
-A prototype can be made with less.
+The estimated amount of audio required for a somewhat decent model is about 4 hours (without silence).
+A prototype can be made with less (~1 hour).

 Here is an example of a model trained with an 8.5 MINUTE dataset from HydroChromatic.